 Facebook Ads: Pros and Cons

-Meta (Facebook and Instagram) has the best platforms for generating residential repaint leads at a low price point.
-Since the average CPC for a painting lead on social media is around $1 (compared to $20 on Google) it’s hard to beat the cost for an exclusive lead.
+Meta (Facebook and Instagram) has the best platforms for generating residential repaint leads at a low price point throughout the year.

-Additionally, since we have no search queries to target on social media you will need to build a custom audience to target, and this can take time (generally around 30-60 days).
+Additionally, since we have no search queries to target on social media you will need to build a custom audience to target, and this can take time (generally around 30-90 days).

 Google Ads: Pros and Cons